gammarf/grf_sphinx/protocol.rst

 URL: http://[server]:[port]/util/locations

-Returns a list of logged in stations, with a list of modules each is running
+Returns a list of logged in stations, with a list of modules each is running.
+Append a stationid to the URL to just retrieve one station.

 **loggedin**